ADHD and Anxiety: Symptoms, Connections & Coping Mechanisms

 General feelings of anxiety can also be quelled through healthy coping mechanisms.

-ADHD and Anxiety During COVID-19
+ADHD and Anxiety During the Pandemic

 With ADHD minds experiencing so much overwhelm and so many new stressors – like working remotely from home, assuming the role of teacher, navigating disorienting routines, and treating health problems – it’s important, more than ever, to develop skills to effectively manage anxiety and achieve resiliency.